echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 This can be achieved through a number of techniques, including the blocking of the Domain Name System (DNS), the analysis of the SNI field or the Uniform Resource Locator (URL).
 Given the increasing adoption of encryption techniques often a mixture of the above techniques is needed.

-In particular for the most serious crimes such as Child abuse or National Security many countries adopt a “list” methodology, where a central list of blocked Domains or URLs is maintained by the authorities and updated on a regular basis (daily or even hourly) and shared with Public Network Operators that have to enforce the blocking.
+In particular for the most serious crimes such as child abuse or national security many countries adopt a “list” methodology, where a central list of blocked Domains or URLs is maintained by the authorities and updated on a regular basis (daily or even hourly) and shared with Public Network Operators that have to enforce the blocking.

 In many jurisdictions there are legal consequences for the Operator not complying with the blocking order.